karthicknadaraj/karthicknadaraj/README.md

 - 📫 How to reach me ...karthicknadaraj98@gmail.com

 Educational Qualification:
-       I am a B.E Mechanical Engineering student passedout in 2020 at SNS College of Engineering, Coimbatore.
+       I am a B.E Mechanical Engineering graduate passedout in 2020 at SNS College of Engineering, Coimbatore.

 I am an aspiring Data Analyst| Data Scientist